i49/hibiscus/README.md

 ## Validator Examples

-Examples of validators are available in [hibiscus-examples](https://github.com/i49/Hibiscus/tree/master/hibiscus-examples).
+Some examples of validators are available in [hibiscus-examples](https://github.com/i49/Hibiscus/tree/master/hibiscus-examples).

 ## Other Solutions

 If you prefer programming language agnostic approach, [JSON Schema](http://json-schema.org/) is the way to go.
+But I have a belief that it is preferable to write schema by internal DSL using host language, especially for the validation purpose.